behnambm/data-collector/README.md

 # Overview

-According to task description, there should be 3 services.
+The project consists of three different services.

-But the project consists of two different components.
-(See branch `v2` for separate service implementation)
+1. **Service1**: A server that listens on a port and handles RPC calls.

-1. **Service** (2 instances): A server that listens on a port and handles RPC calls.
+2. **Service2**: A server that listens on a port and handles RPC calls.
-2. **Collector** (1 instance): A service that makes concurrent calls to the RPC services and gathers data from them.
+3. **Service3**: A service that makes concurrent calls to the `service 1` and `service 2` and gathers data from them.